jakored1/c_rootkit/readme.md

 sudo make
 ```
 You should now have a bunch of files in that directory.
+If you feel like deleting them later, just run 'make clean' in the same directory

 ### Running the rootkit
 To run it: